cslarsen/csl.name/source/_drafts/jit2.md

      ('sub', 'rax', 'rbx'),
      ('ret', None, None)]

-After two passes, it won't be able to optimize further.
-An obvious way to fix that would be to expand the `push x; other; pop y` optimization to handle an arbitrary number of `other` instructions.
-We are also affected by our poor use of registers, since we only use RAX and RBX.
-A good register allocated is very important for good optimizations.

-We are now ready for the final part.
+We've now saved seven instructions.
+Our optimizer won't be able to improve this code any further.
+We could add more peep-hole optimizations, but another good technique would be to use a real register allocated so that we use the full spectrum of available registers.
+The IR compiler could then just assign values to unique registers like `reg1`, `reg2` and so on, then the allocator would choose how to populate the available registers properly.
+This is actually a hot topic for research, and especially for JIT compilation because the problem is NP-complete.

 The final part: Translating IR to x86-64 machine code
 -----------------------------------------------------